 U Hutchinson: Literacy, Numeracy, Performance Data, SIP, Head’s PM

-G Booth: Disadvantaged Pupils incl.
-SEND, Sport Funding, Performance Data, SIP, Deputy Safeguarding
+G Booth: Disadvantaged Pupils (SEN, PP, LAC), Sport Funding, Performance Data, SIP, Interim Safeguarding

-T Jefferies: Parent Voice, Broad & Balanced Curriculum, Finance
+T Jefferies: Parent Voice incl Friends of Barton liaison, Broad & Balanced Curriculum, Shadow Finance

 M Price: Finance